alters-mit/asset_bundle_creator/README.md

 ## Requirements

 - Windows, OS X, or Linux
-- Unity 2020.3.24
-- A valid display.
-On a Linux server, check your X11 settings and then export the display, e.g. `export DISPLAY=:0`.
+- Unity 2020.3.24, ideally installed via Unity Hub.
+To install on a Linux server, [read this.](doc/linux_server.md)

 ## Usage

 ### With ThreeDWorld (TDW)

-This software was originally made for [TDW](https://github.com/threedworld-mit/tdw), which includes helpful Python wrapper classes for the command-line calls. **TODO more**
+This software was originally made for [TDW](https://github.com/threedworld-mit/tdw), which includes helpful Python wrapper classes for the command-line calls.

 ### With Unity Editor